A Level Film

 Rob Miller | Tuesday September 15, 2015

-Categories: A Level, OCR A Level, OCR A2, Analysis, Film Analysis
+Categories: OCR A Level, OCR A2, A Level, Film Analysis, Analysis

 2. How far do you agree with the statement that the director is the true author of the filmmaking process?
 (50) An auteur implies someone with overall control and also someone with their own recognisable style.
 Audiences with cultural capital who watch a Hitchcock film may see immediately that it is directed by him because of the cinematography, mise-en-scene and visual style, sound but also importantly editing.
 It is the ‘look’ of the film that identifies his role and this is the primary…